 - Previous claims or accidents from the last 5 years

-- Your driving licence number is useful but not essential - some insurers offer better rates if they know this from the start
+- Your driving licence number - some insurers offer better prices if they know this

-- The registration or make and model of your car
+- Registration number or make and model of your car

 - Estimated annual mileage